faithfulcoronel/stewardtrack/docs/user-manual/licensing/licensing-studio-quick-start.md

 - Creating feature packages for different tiers

 ### 3️⃣ License Assignments
-**What it does**: See which churches have which plans
+**What it does**: Assign plans to churches and view license history

 **When to use**:
+- Manually assigning licenses to new churches
+- Upgrading/downgrading church subscriptions
 - Checking a church's subscription
-- Viewing active licenses
+- Viewing assignment history

 ### 4️⃣ Analytics
 **What it does**: Show usage statistics and trends